 How it works with Next Generation Coaching:

 I believe that the coaching process should be transparent and genuine from start to finish.
 Research on executive coaching impact is actually sparse!
 There are reasons for this I am happy to explain if curious.
 What is known, is the impact of TRUST and PERSONALIZATION on the experience.

 I am clear about fee structure, goals, expected frequency of interaction, duration of the engagement, and opinions pertaining to the progress.
 Despite this structure, I deliberately avoid templating the coaching experience.
 As with all human interactions, there is always a need for customization and flexibility.
 Face-to-face interactions are valued.
-Video conferencing and phone for clients that eventually relocate are options.
-I will never start an engagement using video or phone.
+Video conferencing and phone sessions are an option.

 I do not conduct assessments, but frequently uses existing results.
 There are great practices out there who do this very well.
 What I have routinely experienced are executives that show up in my office with folders of test results, struggling to make actionable use of the reports.
 This is where I like to be-taking these words and phrases, breaking them down into component parts that are actionable for maximal return.
 I will not use jargons, clichés and acronyms from a method touted as the secret sauce.
 I see all executives that sit with me as full humans, with “diverse identify portfolios”.
 They are not just employees, they are partners and parents, sons and daughters, friends and neighbors.
 All the roles that people occupy are part of any solution.

 I. The CEO of a large organization was mandated to receive coaching per the Board of the company to address behavioral deficiencies in the area of cultural sensitivity.
 Five sessions

 of focused work led to positive changes, observable by others resulting in the Board’s satisfaction with outcome.
 The CEO stayed in the position.